MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/service-fabric-microservices-content.md

-In this example scenario, we walk through an approach using [Service Fabric](/azure/service-fabric/service-fabric-overview) as a platform for decomposing an unwieldy monolithic application.
+In this example scenario, we walk through an approach using [Azure Service Fabric](/azure/service-fabric/service-fabric-overview) as a platform for decomposing an unwieldy monolithic application.
 Here we consider an iterative approach to decomposing an IIS/ASP.NET web site into an application composed of multiple, manageable microservices.

 Moving from a monolithic architecture to a microservice architecture provides the following benefits: